crond-jaist/CyATP/training_content/content_guide.md

   "computer security" as keyword
 * 2315 concept definitions extracted from Wikipedia for the above concepts (when available)
-* 278 quiz questions and 28 crossword puzzle clues (for the 126 concepts on the 0-2 level) created using Natural Language Generation (NLG) techniques
+* 278 quiz questions and 10 crossword puzzles with a total of 28 clues (for the 126 concepts on the 0-2 level) that are produced using Natural Language Generation (NLG) techniques

 <div align=center><img src='https://github.com/crond-jaist/CyATP/blob/master/static/images/training_content_overview.png'></div>